-The Sustainability University Foundation has started a project to develop specific knowledge and skills among sustainability professionals, to successfully realize the circular economy within their companies.
+The Sustainability University Foundation has started a project to develop specific knowledge and competencies among sustainability professionals, to successfully realize the circular economy within their companies.
 This project accelerates the circular economy within Dutch business and is supported by The Goldschmeding Foundation.

 Companies play an important role in the transition towards a circular economy.
 Companies who operate in a circular manner ensure their products, materials or resources maintain their value throughout their lifecycle.